Mihir-D/RoboND-DeepRL-Project/README.md

 of the arm to the object with at least 90% accuracy for a minimum of hundred runs.
 The second task is to train the agent to touch the gripper base to the object with at least 80% accuracy for minimum of hundred runs.
 The parameters and reward functions that were used are discussed.
-In the end, the possible future improvements are discussed.a
+In the end, the possible future improvements are discussed.

 ---